-Dr. Strassner’s participation in the SUSPLUS project will be supported by Leonie L. Fink (cand.
+Dr. Strassner’s participation in the SUSPLUS project was supported, among the others, by Leonie L. Fink (cand.
 Ph.D. at MUAS) involved in a wide range of research and teaching activities in the field of the organic food system, especially with organic consumers and organic diet.

 - ISARA – Lyon